Vampire2008/SvgTagHelpers/README.md

 Library supports absolute paths (`C:/MyIcons/file.svg`), relative to project root (`assets/icons/file.svg`) and relative to web root (`~/icons/file.svg`).

+Also TagHelper has parameter `tag` if you want change tag that wraps svg.

 ## FontAwesomeTagHelper

 Uses same behavor as SvgIconTagHelper but add ability to choose icon from FontAwesome.
 It required installed FontAwesome package (npm/yarn prefered).